ruchit-422/IITH-Synopsys-Hackathon-VSD/README.md

 ## Conclusion
-Thus, the addition for a single-bit is achieved using 28T full adder.
+Thus, the addition for a single-bit is achieved using 28T CMOS full adder.

 ## Author